mainigautam/wolkus-assignment/Readme.md

 - Navigate into the project directory
 - Run <code>npm install</code> to install all needed dependencies
 - Run <code>npm start</code> to spin up the server
+- Setup "DB_URL" environment variable on your host server
 - The server runs on port 3000 <code>http://localhost:3000/</code>

 ## Thanks to Team Wolkus for The Opportunity